 Use these sample drop-in articles below to help educate and encourage people to learn more about the Medicaid renewal process.
 If you found these articles helpful and used the content to spread the word, we'd love to know.
 Feel free to write us at AHS.VTHealthConnect@vermont.gov with how you got the word out.

-- Medicaid Renewals are Restarting (two paragraph article)
+- Medicaid Renewals have Restarted (two-paragraph article)

-- Supporting Vermonters During the Medicaid Renewal Process (four paragraph article)
+- Supporting Vermonters During the Medicaid Renewal Process (four-paragraph article)

 Handouts, Posters and Flyers